DIY Walkie Talkie: A Complete Step-by-Step Guide

 The Button

-Step 1: Connect Mic With Resistor and Capacitor
+Step 1: Connect the Mic With the Resistor and Capacitor

 Also, the 10K capacitor only transmits the voice signals and blocks DC signals that attempt to enter the transistor.